 So, I started using essential oils along with the vinegar to condition my hair.
 Keep in mind, vinegar does a great job at conditioning hair just on its own.
 It seals the hair cuticle, making your head of hair fabulous and shiny while restoring PH levels.

 Note: If you are pregnant, trying to get pregnant, or lactating consult with your doctor before using essential oils.
+Be wary of them!

 -Promotes hair growth and scalp health by balancing PH levels